sunilabrahamindia/sunilabraham/events/india-ai-impact-summit-2026.md

 <h3>G20 New Delhi Leaders' Declaration (September 2023)</h3>

-<p>Prior to the specialised AI summits, the G20 acknowledged AI governance as a priority in the <strong>New Delhi Leaders' Declaration</strong> adopted on 9–10 September 2023.
+<p>Prior to the specialised AI summits, the G20 acknowledged AI governance as a priority in the New Delhi Leaders' Declaration adopted on 9–10 September 2023.
 The AI-related paragraphs committed G20 members to promoting international cooperation on AI governance whilst emphasising the dual imperative of unlocking AI's economic potential and mitigating its societal risks.</p>

 <div class="outcome-doc-card">
   <div class="outcome-doc-header">📄 G20 AI Compliance Report</div>